Qwellstra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4-A script to create an empty file
 Task 5- A script that adds execution rights
 Adding execution rights for everyone
+Task 7-A script that adds execution permission to the users